Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 The Immigration Health Surcharge is a financial contribution to allow you access to the UK's National Health Service (NHS).
 You will pay the surcharge if you are a non-EEA national and you are applying for a visa to study in the UK for a period of more than 6 months.

 You will also need to pay it if you are a non-EEA national who is already in the UK and you wish to apply to extend your stay.

 The cost of Immigration Health Surcharge is set at £470 per year and £235 per part-year up to 6 months.
-Any part year over 6 months will incur the full 12 month fee.
-The payment must be made online at the time of submitting your visa application
+Any part-year over six months will incur the full 12-month fee.
+The payment must be made online at the time of submitting your visa application.

-For more information, please visit the Home Office pages of the GOV.UK website.
+For more information, visit the Home Office pages of the GOV.UK website.

-- Medicine you require on prescription - this is free in Wales (but not throughout the UK).
+- The medicine you require on prescription - this is free in Wales (but not throughout the UK).

 - Treatment in a hospital (both emergency and non-emergency treatment).

 You are likely to pay extra for: